 Why Surgeon General Vivek Murthy Focuses on Preventing Illness

-Industry Perspective Dr. Vivek Hallegere Murthy, the youngest appointed U.S. Surgeon General in modern times, shares the inspiration behind his career in medicine and what fuels his commitment to a healthier nation.
+Industry Perspective Dr. Vivek Hallegere Murthy, the youngest appointed U.S. Surgeon General in modern times, shares the inspiration behind his career in medicine and his commitment to a healthier nation.

 Dr. Vivek H. Murthy was inspired to practice medicine at an early age by his father, who was also a doctor.

 “Early on I learned that medicine is about more than making diagnoses and prescribing medicine,” he states.
 “It is about building relationships with people; relationships that are based on trust and mutual understanding.”

 In 2014, Murthy was sworn in as the 19th United States Surgeon General and is the first Indian American to be appointed to this coveted medical post.
 As “America’s Doctor,” he is responsible for communicating the best available information to the public regarding ways to improve personal and public health.

 Murthy also oversees the operations of the U.S. Public Health Service Commissioned Corps, comprised of more than 6,700 health officers who serve in nearly 800 locations around the world.
 Their mission?
 Promoting, protecting and advancing the health of the country.

 According to the CDC, America spends significantly more on health care than any other nation, yet the average life expectancy is far below many other nations that spend less on health care each year.
 Dr. Murthy believes that the key to achieving better health care outcomes lies in prevention.

 “As a doctor, I recognize that our country does a pretty good job when it comes to treating illness, but we spend relatively few resources, and little time, focused on how to prevent that illness,” he shares.